We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 • airspace not at full capacity – such as when it is deemed that securing the efficient use of airspace is less important and it could be appropriate to increase the weight of other factors.

-Air Navigation Guidance 2017
+The Air Navigation Guidance 2026 includes:

 Part 1 of the Act (‘Airspace Change Proposals’) contains powers for the Secretary of State to give a direction to “a person involved in airspace change” requiring them to progress or co-operate in an airspace change proposal where doing so will assist in the delivery of the CAA’s Airspace Modernisation Strategy.
 Such persons are air navigation service providers, airports and other persons with functions relating to air navigation.
 The Secretary of State may delegate certain functions to the CAA by giving a notice to the CAA.